-Designed in 2016 for the Serpentine Galleries’ annual Serpentine Pavilion exhibition in London, the extremely photogenic “unzipped wall” pavilion by international architectural firm Bjarke Ingels Group is on its way to Vancouver.
-Before arriving to its permanent new seaside home near Vancouver’s 2010 Olympic Cauldron in 2019, the unzipped pavilion—which was arguably one of the Serpentine’s most successful installations to date—will travel across North America (with stops projected for Toronto and New York).
+Designed in 2016 for the Serpentine Galleries’ annual Serpentine Pavilion exhibition in London, the extremely photogenic “unzipped wall” pavilion by international architectural firm Bjarke Ingels Group is on its way to Toronto and Vancouver.
+Before arriving to its permanent new seaside home near Vancouver’s 2010 Olympic Cauldron in 2019, the Unzipped Pavilion—which was arguably one of the Serpentine’s most successful installations to date—will travel across North America, stopping in New York and Toronto.

 Some background: each year, the Serpentine Galleries commission a temporary summer pavilion in Kensington Gardens, crafted by an international architect who has yet to build on British soil.
 Announced annually in February, the winning architect has a mere six months to fully finance and deliver their design in time for the annual June opening.

 The inaugural 2000 Serpentine Pavilion was designed by the late Zaha Hadid as a favour to the Serpentine Galleries, which at the time, had only one location (the second Serpentine Sackler Gallery, also designed by Hadid, opened a few years later in 2013).
 The visionary Iraqi-British architect created an all-white marquee tent-inspired structure.
 Marked by a dramatic triangulated roof, folds in the pavilion’s angular architecture dipped down to the ground, organically dividing up the spaces inside.